justin-huebner-hub/justin-huebner-hub/README.md

 # 💫 About Me:
-Im currently working on some projects like web applications with spring boot or data pipelines with python.
-Im currently a working student at Allianz and study Business Information Systems at Hamburg University of Applied Sciences.
+I'm currently working on some projects like web applications with spring boot or data pipelines with python.
+Also i'm a working student at Allianz and study Business Information Systems at Hamburg University of Applied Sciences.
 Next I want to learn some Cloud like AWS or Azure and JavaScript to become a Software Engineer or Data Engineer.

 ## 🌐 Socials: